 Self-employed clients rarely categorize transactions.
 Documentric extracts the full year's activity from bank statements so preparers can categorize quickly rather than re-key from paper.

-Documentric is optimized for machine-printed bank statements, not handwritten documents.
-Handwritten entries may be partially or incorrectly extracted.
-Printed statements with handwritten margin notes are typically fine — the printed transaction rows are extracted correctly and margin text is ignored.
+Documentric is optimized for machine-printed statements.
+Handwritten entries may extract partially.
+Printed statements with handwritten margin notes typically work fine — printed rows extract correctly.

-Password-protected PDFs cannot be processed until the password protection is removed.
-Open the PDF in Adobe Acrobat Reader, print it to a PDF printer, and upload the resulting unlocked file.
-We do not store passwords and cannot decrypt files on your behalf.
+Password-protected PDFs cannot be processed.
+Open in Adobe Acrobat Reader, print to PDF, and upload the unlocked file.
+Documentric does not store passwords.